Staten Island, New York 10314

 View in Google

-Policies for Safety and Vandalism
+Policies for Safety and Care of Camp

 The volunteers and staff of the Greater New York Councils have put the following policies in place to provide a safe camping experience to all campers.
 These are in accordance with Federal and State Laws as well the Policies of the Boy Scouts of America.
 Remember, our youth and our camps are in your care.